top of page

 11 min read

-Horse Deworming Schedule by Region & Risk
+Horse Deworming Schedule by Region, Risk, and FEC Results

 Horse Education Online

-19 min read
+21 min read

 West Nile Virus in Horses: Symptoms, Treatment, Vaccination, and Prevention

 Credit: laboklin “West Nile in horses” spikes every late summer for a reason: mosquitoes.
 Birds carry the virus; mosquitoes spread it; horses (and humans) are dead-end hosts—we don’t pass it on to each other, but we can get seriously ill.
 Most exposed horses show no signs at all, some get a short fever, and a smaller group develop neurologic disease (wobbly gait, tremors, trouble swallowing).
-Outcomes range from full recovery to prolonged rehab; a fraction become recumbent a
+Outcomes range from full recovery to prolonged rehab; a fraction become recumbent an

 Horse Education Online